 Stephanie* described herself as a spiritual vagabond, her soul like a wasteland.
 In the religious tradition she came from, she had been taught that the way to salvation was through rigid obedience.
 She had never understood God’s grace.
 Walking away from ‘religion,’ she never gave up her belief that there is a God, but didn’t know what he was really like.
 For 15 years she sought the company and support of others like her online.

-Last Christmas Eve Stephanie found herself at Northshore Baptist Church.
+Last Christmas Eve Stephanie found herself at Northshore Community Church.
 The good news of Jesus Christ arrested her heart and God birthed in her the desire to hear more of this gospel that she had never really understood.
 She was invited to Discovery and a couple of weeks later she was there with an eager heart.